London Wales London is an audax ride and audax rides are different.

 More on audax

-When they’re not riding, audaxers can’t seem to stop writing about their hobby.
+When they’re not riding, audaxers can’t stop telling their stories.

 Some inspiring reading can be found at: